 What began as a short-term contract at the College through the Virginia Arts Festival, became Sanders’ full-time job in July 2006.
-She closes the curtain on 13 years as Thomas Nelson’s theater manager Aug.
+She closed the curtain on 13 years as Thomas Nelson’s theater manager Aug.
 12. Although bittersweet, it’s a move Sanders is excited about.
 She is most looking forward to “spending time with my family” as Florida is her home.

 The Navy brought Sanders and her husband to Hampton Roads.
 With her came vast experience given her work for numerous theaters, a stint with Walt Disney World and service as a performing arts high school theater manager and instructor.
 Viewing education as a key to staying on top of her game, she has earned three degrees – associate of arts, bachelor of arts in set design, and master of fine arts.